elixir-circuits/circuits_i2c/README.md

 ## Creating a new backend

 `Circuits.I2C` supports alternative backends to support non-Linux hardware, testing, and simulation.
-Here's the general idea:

-1. Create a new module that implements the `Circuits.I2C.Backend` protocol.
-2. Add an `open/2` function where the first parameter represents a I2C bus name or whatever makes sense for your backend.
-The second parameter should be an option list. `open/2` should return `{:ok, struct}` where `struct` is your backend.
-3. Add an `info/0` function that returns a map of debug information.
-This is optional.
-4. Add a `bus_names/0` function that scans the system and returns a list of bus names for `open/2` calls.
-This is used for device discovery.

-Add more...
+A backend can support communication on more than one I2C bus.

+To create a new backend, you need to implement the `Circuits.I2C.Backend` behaviour. `Circuits.I2C` calls the `bus_names/1` callback to discover what
+I2C buses are available and then it calls the `open/2` callback to use the I2C bus.

 ## FAQ